- July 22th, 2024 update: BE customs authorities delay go-live of PoUS system until Sept 16, 2024.

-General information on MASP timeframes
+Key information on MASP timeframes

 The MASP (Multi-Annual Strategic Plan) projects include the new systems for import, export, and transit (NCTS5) declarations.
 The latest timeframe published by Belgian customs authorities can be found here:

-MASP timeframe Belgium (updated March 2024)
+MASP timeframe Belgium (updated May 2024) > timetables are being revised

 - Subscribe to this article to receive an email as soon as further information becomes available.

-Changes affecting export and import procedures
+Changes affecting export procedures

 - several new document types